kkaris/fastapi_examples/examples/sub_services/sub_services.md

 The minimal working example for how to make the NetworkSearch API more efficient

+## Running

+This example can be run by executing the startup script, `run_services.sh`, that is in the `examples` folder.

 ## ToDos
 ### Bugs/fixes
 - [x] No results in result json (check what comes out of the search vs the